bashrc2/miniircd/README.md

     /mode +b #channel [nickname]

-And you can remove a ban with:
+And you can also remove a ban.
+Note that the unbanned user will need to re-register their account.

     /mode -b #channel [nickname]